-The Assembly Rooms were once the place to gamble, dance and socialize for the elite!
-Thankfully, things are a bit different today and everyone is now welcome to explore this historic building.
+The Assembly Rooms were once the place to gamble, dance and socialise for the elite!
+However, things are a bit different today, and everyone is now welcome to explore the sprawling, beautiful building.

-The Assembly Rooms are decorated with impressive chandeliers and expansive wooden floors.
-Inside is the Fashion Museum which hosts spectacular exhibitions on fashion through the ages!
-It’s worth a visit even if you’re not into fashion since the collection is very related to social history.
+The Fashion Museum is located inside, which hosts spectacular exhibitions on fashion through the ages.
+It’s worth a visit even if you’re not into fashion, the collection is related to social history, too.

 #7 – Bath Abbey

-A place of worship for more than 1200 years, Bath Abbey is a deeply spiritual and beautiful attraction to visit in the city of Bath, England!
+A place of worship for more than 1200 years, Bath Abbey is a deeply spiritual and extravagant attraction to visit in Bath.
 It features stunning examples of Gothic architecture, with thick golden columns, stained-glass windows and stunning vaulting.

-Jane Austen’s world famous novels are all set in Georgian society and the author herself Bath spent time in the pretty city of Bath!
+Jane Austen’s world famous novels are all set in Georgian society, and the author herself spent time in the pretty city of Bath!

-It’s set in a lovely Georgian townhouse and you can dress up in Regency-era costumes and pose for photos against the provided backdrops!
+Set in a lovely Georgian townhouse, at the Jane Austen Centre you can dress up in Regency-era costumes and pose for photos against the period backdrops.
 Fun aside, there’s a wonderful exhibition on Austen’s life, sharing insights on how her stay in Bath influenced her books.

 #9 – Prior Park Landscape Garden

-The English love their gardens and this is the finest landscaped garden you’ll find when you visit Bath, England!
-It’s located in a valley a little outside of Bath but has lovely views of the city.
+The British love their gardens, and this is the finest landscaped garden in Bath.
+It’s located in a valley, a little outside of city centre, but has lovely views of the landscape.

 The grotto, which was designed by Alexander Pope, houses a virtual tour of the garden as it was in 1764.
-Afterward, stroll along the paths and discover beautiful garden structures, such as a summerhouse.
+Spend a day to stroll along the paths, and discover beautiful garden structures, such as a summerhouse and magnificent Palladian bridge.

 #10 – Pulteney Bridge

-Pulteney is a stunning piece of architecture, with shops lining either end of the bridge (it’s one of only four such bridges in the world)!
-It’s one of the most photographic Bath attractions and has a charming atmosphere, making it a lovely place to wander around!
+Speaking of bridges, Pulteney is a stunning piece of architecture, with shops lining either end of the bridge (it’s one of only four such bridges in the world!).
+One of the most picturesque Bath attractions, it has a charming atmosphere making it a lovely place to wander around.

-It was also used as the set for revolutionary Paris in the 2012 film Les Misérables.
+Fun Fact: It was used as the set for revolutionary Paris in the 2012 film Les Misérables!

 Don’t forget to pack a good book!
 Lonely Planet Pocket Bath, Bristol & the Southwest (Travel Guide) is our top recommendation for an awesome and inspiring read on this magical city.

-To ensure your weekend in Bath goes smoothly, we’ve answered FAQs about everything from the weather to apartment rentals!
+To ensure your weekend in Bath goes smoothly, we’ve answered FAQs about everything from the weather to accommodation bookings.